Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 \subsubsection{Spectral analysis}

 Historically, spectral methods have been successful in obtaining partitions of graphs with desirable properties and good theoretical guarantees \cite{Fiedler, Guattery, SPIELMAN}.
 We use a novel variation of classical spectral algorithms to identify causal emergence accurately and efficiently.

+Here we define some of the concepts relevant to this algorithm, for a full review of the related linear algebra, see \cite{strang09}.
+Given a graph $G$ with $n$ nodes, the \textit{adjacency matrix} $\mathbf{A}\in \mathbb{R}^{n \times n}$ of $G$ is the matrix where the entries $a_{ij}$ are equal to the weight of the edge from node $i$ to node $j$ in $G$ if this edge exists, and zero otherwise.
+The \textit{normalized adjacency matrix} is given by dividing the columns of $A$ by the degrees of the corresponding nodes, and can be thought of as the transition probability matrix of a random walk on $G$.
+The \textit{kernel} of a matrix $\mathbf{M} \in \mathbb{C}^{n \times n}$ is the set of vectors $\{\mathbf{v} \in \mathbb{C}^{n}: \mathbf{Mv}=\mathbf{0} \}$, where $\mathbf{0}$ is the vector of all zeros.
+The kernel of $\mathbf{M}$ forms a linear subspace of $\mathbb{C}^{n }$.

 Given the transition probability matrix $W_{out}$ of a network, our spectral algorithm calculates the eigendecomposition $\Lambda = \{\lambda_i\}$, $E=\{e_i\}$ of $W_{out}$, where $\lambda_i$ is the $i$th eigenvalue of $W_{out}$ and $e_i$ is the corresponding eigenvector.
 We obtain a basis $E'$ for the span of $W_{out}$ by removing the kernel and weighting the vectors by their associated eigenvalues: $E'=\{\lambda_i (e_i) \, | \, \lambda_i \neq 0 \}$.
 Intuitively, disregarding the kernel in our analysis makes sense because it corresponds to degeneracy in the corresponding network.
 Therefore, considering the span gives us a description of the network topology without the components that generate degeneracy.
 Additionally, the nonzero eigenvalues and corresponding eigenvectors of $W_{out}$ contain rich information about the topological structure of the network.

+Notably, we find that using the full non-degenerate spectrum of eigenvalues and corresponding eigenvectors rather than using a few of the most significant, as is common in other methods such as those discussed below, significantly improves the algorithm's ability to discover good macro-nodes.